-In the present case, regarding the registration in bad faith of the disputed domain names, the reputation of the Complainant's trademark in the field of online trading is clearly established.
-The Panel finds that the Respondent knew of the Complainant and deliberately registered the confusingly similar disputed domain names, especially because they resolve to a website very similar to the Complainant's official website, purportedly providing the same services as the Complainant and reproducing the Complainant's trademark and logo.
+In the present case, regarding the registration in bad faith of the disputed domain names, the reputation of the Complainant's trademark in the field of swimsuits and clothing is clearly established.
+The Panel finds that the Respondent knew of the Complainant and deliberately registered the confusingly similar disputed domain names, especially because they resolve to websites very similar to the Complainant's official website, purportedly offering for sale the same products as the Complainant and reproducing the Complainant's trademark and logo.